 It’s true!
 My life coach taught me this a few months ago, and it has been LIFE-CHANGING, to say the least!

 The only thing you have to do is accept the consequences of not doing something.
 If you don’t mind that, then feel free to drop it completely.

 For me, when I weighed the pros and cons of logging off of Instagram, the only con that came up was not being connected with my community in the same way.
 My primary connection would become connecting through email, which is something I already enjoy doing!

-I want to share the pros list of logging off, because the weight of it needs to be shown to show you how it outweighed the con.
+I want to share the pros list of logging off because the weight of it needs to be shown to show you how it outweighed the cons.

 - Removing the pressure to show up, even when there was nothing to say.

 - Remove any stress and overwhelm from consuming any stories or posts.

 - Gaining 1-3 HOURS A DAY to really focus on achieving my goal and living my best life.

 - Being able to be 100% present in my life.

 - Saving my creative energy for writing new content on the blog.